-Now, just so you know, my kind of entrepreneurs are solopreneurs, small companies and direct sales and network marketing people, not those hard charging, 50 employee, 5 million in sales types (although this still applies to you!!!!)
+Now, just so you know, my kind of entrepreneurs are solopreneurs, small companies, Realtors and writers, not those hard charging, 50 employee, 5 million in sales types (although this still applies to you!!!!)

 First a bit of a back story…I am from Northwestern Pennsylvania and we have A LOT of sayings and colloquialisms.
 I am not sure why they are so prevalent, but there you have it.

 Preaching to the converted or as it sometimes goes, preaching to the choir, means that you already have someone in your house of worship and what you are telling them is something that they are ready, willing and happy to hear.
 Religion, for the most part, is a volunteer activity and people who are in church (or mosque or temple) have already made at least a small step towards wanting to hear what the preacher is saying.

 Compare this to the faithful who go door to door and try to tell random strangers about their faith.
 The people in these homes MAY be willing to listen, MAY be at a place in their life when they are ready to make a change or MAY just politely say no thank you and close the door.